roni1-cmd/Nexora-neural/README.md

-# Deep playground
+# Nexora

-Deep playground is an interactive visualization of neural networks, written in TypeScript using d3.js.
+Nexora is an interactive visualization of neural networks, written in TypeScript using d3.js on top from Tensorflow playfround.
 We use GitHub issues for tracking new requests and bugs.
 Your feedback is highly appreciated!

 **If you'd like to contribute, be sure to review the [contribution guidelines](CONTRIBUTING.md).**